michael-sankur/extremum-seeking/README.md

 ## <center> Extremum Seeking Gradient Estimation </center>

+This section gives a derivation of how the gradient is estimated by ES.

 Here, we take advantage of second order Taylor Expansion: where $f(b) \approx f (a) + \displaystyle \left. \frac{df}{dx} \right|_{x = a} \left( b - a \right) + \left. \frac{1}{2} \frac{d^{2}f}{dx^{2}} \right|_{x = a} \left( b - a \right)^{2}$